How to Raise Your Prices Without Losing Your Best Clients

 The mechanics of a price increase matter almost as much as the number itself.
 Here is the process that works.

 Raise rates on new clients first.
 If the full increase feels like too much all at once, implement your new pricing for all new clients immediately.
-This does two things: it lets you test the market's response without disrupting existing relationships, and it creates a natural trajectory toward raising rates for existing clients as you renew or revisit engagements.
+This lets you test the market's response without disrupting existing relationships, and it creates a natural trajectory toward raising rates for existing clients as you renew or revisit engagements.

 Anchor the increase in value, not cost.
 "My prices are going up because my costs went up" is a legitimate reason but a weak anchor.
 Better framing: "I've significantly expanded my capabilities over the past year, and my pricing needs to reflect the level of expertise and results I'm delivering."
 If you have added services, tools, turnaround time improvements, or measurable outcomes, name them.

 Implement annual increases as a policy, not an event.
-The most effective pricing strategy is not a dramatic catch-up raise every few years—it is a consistent 10–12% increase built into your annual engagement renewal.
+The most effective pricing strategy is not a dramatic catch-up raise every few years.
+It is a consistent 10 to 12% increase built into your annual engagement renewal.
 Clients who know to expect it absorb it as a feature of working with a professional.
-Clients who have never seen an increase treat any change as a shock.
-Make annual rate adjustments part of your standard terms from the start.

 Run Your Numbers Before You Decide Anything

-Most business owners who run through it find that they have more room than they thought.
-Not because the math is favorable by default—but because they had never actually done the math before.
+Most business owners who run through it find they have more room than they thought, not because the math is favorable by default, but because they had never actually done the math before.

 The Business You Want Runs on Better Rates